 Published in Mark Byford’s book, The Annunciation: A Pilgrim’s Journey.
 Exhibited in Winchester Cathedral and The Minster Gallery in April, 2018.

-THE ORIGINAL COLLECTION HAS NOW SOLD BUT THESE LIMITED EDITION PRINTS ARE NOW AVAILABLE
+THE ORIGINAL COLLECTION HAS SOLD BUT THESE LIMITED EDITION PRINTS ARE STILL AVAILABLE

 Exhibited at the Minster Gallery, 2018